 It’s not a one-size-fits-all

 If you are aiming for Adele or Kim K’s level of eyelash extensions, it’s best to schedule an appointment with a lash professional.
 Why?
-It’s because not all natural eyelashes can handle certain length of extensions.
+It’s because not all-natural eyelashes can handle certain lengths of extensions.
 The length of extensions applicable to yours will depend on the strength of your natural eyelashes.
-With that being said, you can imagine the need for a healthy amount of eyelashes to hold extra weight.
+With that being said, you can imagine the need for a healthy amount of eyelashes to hold the extra weight.

 Is it even worth it?